metacommunities/metacommunities/publications/bigdata_ethnography_2016/log.md

 ## Tue 25 Apr 2017 08:47:32 BST
 - after system upgrade, not sure everything will work
-- TODO: locate the osrc image and add to file
+- DONE: locate the osrc image and add to file
 - TODO: locate the powerlaw event diagram and add to file
 - TODO: check how to limit the query status messages
 - made it up to edit 60 today.